tarkatronic/tarkatronic.github.io/resume.md

                     <h4 class="section-title">Introduction</h4>
                     <p>
-                        With over 20 years of professional experience, I thrive in senior and staff level positions where I am able provide immense value to my employer and team on high-level problems, while retaining the ability to dive in and work on technical minutiae.
+                        With over 20 years of professional experience, I thrive in senior and staff level positions where I am able to provide immense value to my employer and team on high-level problems, while retaining the ability to dive in and work on technical minutiae.
 I have a lengthy, proven track record of technical leadership,